Dozens are dead from Ian, one of the strongest and costliest U.S. storms

 Authorities also said a 22-year-old woman died after an ATV rollover from a road washout and a 71-year-old man suffered a fatal fall from a rooftop while putting up rain shutters.
 Another three people died in Cuba earlier in the week.

-In the Sarasota suburb of North Point, Florida, residents of the Country Club Ridge subdivision waded Friday through waterlogged streets.
+In the Sarasota suburb of North Point, Florida, residents of the Country Club Ridge subdivision waded through waterlogged streets Friday.
 John Chihil solemnly towed a canoe and another small boat through the ankle-deep water.

 "There's really not much to feel.
 It's an act of God, you know?" he said.
 "I mean, that's all you can do is pray and hope for a better day tomorrow."